 Investment property is property held to earn rentals or for capital appreciation or both.
 Investment property is recognised as an asset when it is probable that the future economic benefits that are associated with the investment property will flow to the entity and the cost can be measured reliably.
-Investment property is initially measured at cost, including transaction costs.
-Subsequent to initial recognition, investment property is stated at fair value at the statement of financial position date.
-Gains or losses arising from changes in the fair value of investment property are recognised in profit or loss in the period in which they arise.
+Investment property is initially measured at cost, including transaction costs, less impairment losses.
+Subsequent to initial recognition, investment property is stated at fair value.